 - Use time codes under the video.
 Feel free to include keywords here too.

-- Create a description template to save your time.
+- Create a description template to save time.

 Use tags for all your videos.
 I described it earlier in the part about channel optimization.
 It helps YouTube and Google understand what your video is about.

 First of all, you’re taking care of people.
-As a bonus, your subtitles are naturally full of keywords, and they help Youtube understand the point of your video.
-Here is a useful video that’ll help you create subtitles.
+As a bonus, your subtitles are naturally full of keywords, which is good for YouTube SEO and will help Youtube understand the point of your video.
+Here is a useful article that’ll help you create subtitles.

 This is it.
 This is where I leave you.
 I tried to create some kind of checklist for optimizing YouTube channel, playlists, and videos.
 My point is that you should use keywords in your Title, Description, and Tags.
 At the same time, you should make sure that the text remains readable.

 So always think about people but don’t forget about SEO as well.

 Anna Rud is a Content Marketer at Serpstat.
 Establishing an active presence on external resources, developing rich and quality content, and implementing brand strategy are her key responsibilities.
 She specializes in content marketing, blogging, digital marketing, SEO, and search analytics.